This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 A Few Notes About Whelping A Litter Of Puppies

-Last year I chatted with a few breeders, my veterinarian, and a couple other folks who’ve whelped puppies.
+Last year I chatted with a few breeders, my veterinarian, and a couple of other folks who’ve whelped puppies.

 Here’s their advice: